weeniemount/googleballsos-iso/README.md

 - Generate a LiveCD so users can try out an image before committing
 - Install the image and flatpaks to a selected disk with minimal user-input
+- Basically be an MVP for `bootc install`

 ## Why?